IanMadd/academic/content/portfolio/Data_Tables.md

 <br>

-Start by creating a few data tables.
 This tutorial will use two data tables, one called **DT** with dummy data, and another called **MTCarsDT** which contains the `mtcars` dataset from the datasets package.

 ```